Gresham Professor of Music

 The Professor of Music at Gresham College, London, gives free educational lectures to the general public.
-The college was founded for this purpose in 1597, when it appointed seven professors; this has since increased to nine and in addition the college now has visiting professors.
+The college was founded for this purpose in 1597, when it created seven professorships; this was later increased to ten.
+Music is one of the original professorships as set out by the will of Thomas Gresham in 1575.

-The Professor of Music is always appointed by the City of London Corporation.
+The Professor of Music is appointed in partnership with the City of London Corporation.

 List of Gresham Professors of Music

 Note, years given as, say, 1596 / 7 refer to Old Style and New Style dates.